sreachtools/SReachTools/docs/_docs/src/modules/stochReach/setBased/SReachSetGpO/index.md

     while obtaining a non-trivial underapproximation
   * See @LtiSystem/getConcatMats for more information about the notation used.
+  * We compute the set by ray-shooting algorithm that guarantees an underapproximation due to the compactness and convexity of the stochastic reach set.
+    - Line search is done via bisection on theta, the scaling along the direction vector of interest.
+    - Internal computation is done using SReachPointGpO to maximize code modularity and reuse.
+    - The bisection is guided by feasibility of finding an open-loop controller at each value of theta that minimizes

+          -log(min(Reach_prob, prob_thresh)) (1)

+      Reach_prob is a log-concave function over the open-loop and thus (1) is a convex objective.
+        1. Using options.thresh, an inner min operation is used that is convexity-preserving.
+This is an attempt to ensure that the Monte-Carlo simulation-driven optimization does not spend too much time looking for global optimality, when a certificate of exceeding a lower bound suffices.
+        2. After the optimization, the optimal value is reevaluated using a fresh set of particles for generality.
+        3. At each value of theta, feasibility is determined if the optimal value of the optimization is above prob_thresh.
+Note that this is an UNJUSTIFIED HEURSITIC, since it is not clear with what probability this will hold.
+However, by using a sufficiently low desired_accuracy, it can be understood that we will not be too off.
+      The first two adjustments are implemented in SReachPointGpO, the point-based stochastic reachability computation using genzps-open
+      method.
+  * Xmax computation is done with a heuristic of centering the initial state with respect to the polytope obtained via SReachSet (chance-open), followed by a patternsearch-based xmax computation
   =============================================================================

   This function is part of the Stochastic Reachability Toolbox.